-3) demonstrate of competence in one foreign language or in statistics/formal theory.
-Students normally take at least one course in statistics or formal theory to satisfy this requirement; this course is in addition to the seven courses noted above; and
+3) Demonstrate competence in one foreign language OR in statistics OR formal theory.
+Students normally take at least one course in statistics or formal theory to satisfy this requirement.
+This course is in addition to the seven courses noted above.

-Three units of ungraded research are required (normally) in the third and fourth semesters of the program, for a total of six units.
+Typically, twenty-four units of graded coursework plus six units of ungraded research are required for the Thesis option.
 The ungraded research hours should be spent preparing the MA proposal and the thesis itself.

 In the non-thesis option, the student submits two research papers which were originally written in political science graduate seminars.
 The student’s committee will then hold an oral exam in which the student defends these papers.
-If a student pursues this option, he or she will still be required to complete 30 units of degree credit, but instead of taking 6 units of research the student will take two three-unit courses beyond the eight described above.
+If a student pursues this option, he or she will be required to complete 30 units of coursework credit.
+Instead of taking 6 units of ungraded research, the student will take two three-unit courses beyond the eight described above.

 Students who are pursuing only the M.A. degree are not eligible for departmental financial assistance.